Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Introduction. The main results

-It should be emphasized that in the present work we use the computer search results for \textbf{all prime power} $q$ in the regions $q\le 160001$ with greedy algorithms and $q\le301813$ with the algorithm FOP.
-In this sense, we say that \textbf{computer search} in the noted regions and the \textbf{arc sizes collection} are \textbf{complete}.
+It should be emphasized that in this work, to obtain upper bounds, we use the computer search results for \textbf{all prime powers} $q$ in the regions $q\le 160001$ with greedy algorithms and $q\le321007$ with the algorithm FOP.
+In this sense, we say that \textbf{computer search} in the noted regions is \textbf{complete}.

+Complete arcs obtained by greedy algorithms have smaller sizes than complete lexiarcs, however the greedy algorithms take essentially greater computer time than the algorithm FOP.
+This is why the complete computer search for all prime powers $q$ with the help of greedy algorithms is done for $q\le160001$ \cite{BDFKMP-ArXiv2015Greedy} whereas the complete search by algorithm FOP is executed for $q\le321007$.
+So, we have, see Figure \ref{fig_1} in Section \ref{sec_bounds},